 I find it interesting that all the Celtic fringes acknowledge the likelihood that Lucy Walters and Charles I were married, while the “official” history doesn’t give them any credence what so ever.
 Who said History is written by the conquerors?

 I am certain that it was thoughts such as these that started Elizabeth off on the long, often arduous journey that all authors take when they begin a new work.
 She wrote some of the book in the beautiful county of Pembrokeshire, in a low, long house over looking the sea at Newport.
-She found out about the family who had lived in the romantic castle, seen on the skyline of Newgale, by being given a copy by a friend "who was one of the leaders in the fight to defend the beauty of Pembrokeshire from modern development" (Goudge 1970 p259).
+She found out about the family who had lived in the romantic castle, seen on the skyline of Newgale, by being given a copy of a book by a friend “who was one of the leaders in the fight to defend the beauty of Pembrokeshire from modern development” (Goudge 1970 p259).
 She insisted that Elizabeth read it and then write a story in keeping with the book, something which Elizabeth was inspired to do after only reading a few chapters.

 The story begins at Roche Castle, one of the Pembrokeshire homes of the Walter family.
 It is the only book that Elizabeth wrote that doesn’t start with a quote or poem to set the scene.
 It does however describe in vivid detail the setting of Lucy’s childhood, a place that had overwhelmed Elizabeth with its wild beauty.
 On my visit I saw no sign of the stream running down to the sea, although the old part of the village was still heavily wooded, so I don’t know if a certain liberty has been taken with the site, or whether it has altered greatly in the last 400 years.
 There is in fact a place called Roch Bridge, which crosses a stream that runs into the bay at Newgale.
 It is only a few fields away from the castle, and maybe the route that Lucy took to the sea.
 But the castle, unlike the cover illustration of the book is not on the coast.